The BEST Chocolate Chip Banana Bread recipe uses a secret method to get extra banana flavor and texture!

 Before you start yawning at yet ANOTHER Banana Bread recipe, please, please give me a chance to explain.
-I mean I get it.
+I mean I get it, you’re probably wondering why mine is the best Chocolate Chip Banana Bread?
 You have your Granny’s recipe that is the best.
 Or you’ve made my Toasted Coconut Banana Bread and don’t think you need to look any further.
 But I am not one to leave well enough alone…you know that about me by now.
+I’ve even claimed to make the BEST Banana Muffins…which, btw are totally THE BEST.

-And while I still stand solidly behind ALL of my banana bread recipes, this one that I am sharing with you today is EVERYTHING.
+But I will tell you I have officially cracked the banana bread code here.
+This chocolate chip banana bread that I am sharing with you today is EVERYTHING.
 Like, I am fairly certain I will never post another banana bread recipe here on Cookies & Cups.

 That was a pretty bold statement.